gaia-x-dases/xapi-lms/statements/uploaded_document.md

 ## Description

-This event is emitted when a user has uploaded a file of `document` type.
+A user has uploaded a file of `document` type to an LMS or an e-learning platform.

 ## Example